ASQ:SE-2 and SEAM: A perfect pair

 Incorporating SEAM into your program

-If you’re an ASQ:SE user, you may find SEAM to be an ideal follow-up tool in a variety of scenarios:
+If you’re an ASQ:SE-2 user, you may find SEAM to be an ideal follow-up tool in a variety of scenarios:

-- For children whose ASQ:SE score is near the cutoff point.
+- For children whose ASQ:SE-2 score is in the monitoring zone.
 These scores indicate the potential for social-emotional or behavioral delays or difficulties, and SEAM can be used as a preventive assessment to target improvement in particular areas.

 A home visiting program that works with parents and their young children may find that adding the SEAM helps to address parents’ concerns about children’s behavior and select topics for instruction in future home visits.
-For example, a regional home visiting program uses ASQ:SE to regularly screen children’s social-emotional development.
-If a child scores above the ASQ:SE cut-off, the program refers to a local mental health agency for a complete evaluation.
-But, if a child scores close to the ASQ:SE cut-off or if a parent indicates concern about a particular behavior, the program uses SEAM for a more in-depth look at the child’s social-emotional development.
+For example, a regional home visiting program uses ASQ:SE-2 to regularly screen children’s social-emotional development.
+If a child scores above the ASQ:SE-2 cut-off, the program refers to a local mental health agency for a complete evaluation.
+But, if a child scores in the ASQ:SE-2 monitoring zone or if a parent indicates concern about a particular behavior, the program uses SEAM for a more in-depth look at the child’s social-emotional development.

 SEAM is unique in that it serves both as a measure of social-emotional competence, and as a foundation for an activity-based system that links goals, intervention, and evaluation.